Pshy0/micecraft/source/init/Head.md

 ---

 ### **Module:throwException** ( `fatal`: boolean, `errorMessage`: string, `...`: any )
 Throws an exception report.
 The exception can either be fatal or not, and the handling of the Module against that exception will change accordingly.
-To do

 **Parameters:**